scp756-221/course-site/docs/a1/page.md

 Create a PDF file and provide the following:

 1. Screen-capture of a terminal session showing the `c756-tool` container image.
-Use `docker image | grep c756` to retrieve this.
+Use `docker image ls | grep c756` to retrieve this.
 (Aside: for students on MacOS or Windows, go to your Docker Desktop tray and bring up Dashboard/Images and compare the content.)

 2. Screen-capture of a terminal session with your git commit.
 You can use `git log` to retrieve the history.